Playground Planning

 1. Designing – Approx. one month

 When creating a playground for you, we need time to design an excellent playground that matches your specific needs.
 During this time we calculate costs and create a rendered visualisation that shows you exactly how the final design will look.
-This takes approximately a month if we nail it in the first round.
+Our design team need approximately a month to complete this.

 2. Manufacturing – Approx. one month

-Our playgrounds are explicitly made to your wish.
-So, we will start manufacturing it when you have decided.
+Our playgrounds are made to order.
+So, we will start manufacturing it when you have confirmed you are happy with our design and quote.
 For a playground of core products, this takes four weeks.
-Longer for highly customised and super large products.
-For the latter because we must draw the manufacturing drawings first.
+This process takes longer for highly customised and larger products as we have to prepare manufacturing drawings.

 3. Construction – Approx. one month